 An unprecedented number of blood drives were canceled during the first few weeks of the coronavirus outbreak, as colleges and companies shut down.
 All of the cancelations and closings resulted in a severe need for blood donations.

 Blood donation is essential for hospitals to be able to take care of those who need it.
 The demand for blood products (blood, platelets and plasma) is constant, even when the world isn’t in the midst of a global pandemic.

-shortage and need for blood has left many wondering if it’s still safe to
+The shortage and need for blood has left many wondering if it’s still safe to donate, despite COVID-19.

 “It’s crucial for people to continue to donate blood right now so that hospitals have an adequate supply to help those who need it,” says infectious disease specialist Frank Esper, MD.
 “Blood collection agencies are absolutely adhering to good social distancing practices and have the donor’s safety at the forefront.”